GitHub Agentic Workflows

 gh aw upgrade # Upgrade repository agent files and all workflows

-gh aw upgrade --no-fix # Update agent files only (skip codemods)
+gh aw upgrade --no-fix # Update agent files only (skip codemods, actions, and compilation)

-gh aw upgrade --push # Upgrade and automatically commit/push
+gh aw upgrade --create-pull-request # Upgrade and open a pull request

 gh aw upgrade --audit # Run dependency health audit